sixcious/url-incrementer/_docs/HELP.md

 * For the `yy` format (2 Digit Year), if the year is less than 70, we assume the 2000s (2000 - 2069).
 Otherwise, we assume the 1900s (1970-1999).

-#### Short and Long Month Names
+### Short and Long Month Names
-Only the the EN-US language is currently supported.
+Only the the en-US language is currently supported.

 - Jan - January
 - Feb - February